apenav/aws-bootcamp-cruddur-2023/journal/week3.md

 - <https://github.com/apenav/aws-bootcamp-cruddur-2023/blob/week2-quickfix-import-xray_recorder/backend-flask/services/show_activity.py>
 files

-I added a commit as an independent branch but also integrated the fix in current week-3 (to be merged to main) [week2 pending import xray_recorder in home_activities.py and show_activity.py](https://github.com/apenav/aws-bootcamp-cruddur-2023/commit/581de294911206efc3823d3154443f76760dfd3a)
+I added a commit as an independent branch (not to be merged) but also integrated the fix in current week-3 branch.
+[week2 pending import xray_recorder in home_activities.py and show_activity.py](https://github.com/apenav/aws-bootcamp-cruddur-2023/commit/581de294911206efc3823d3154443f76760dfd3a)